-Operational activities over the last year have largely followed the Group's various objectives:
+Operational activities over the last year have followed the Group's key objectives:

-- a) appraisal drilling to support the Integrated field development plan; - b) drilling and completion of production wells for the SGL field development continued as planned to meet contracted and planned gas sale requirements; - c) testing various wells previously drilled, where gas shows were encountered to enable the Group to increase its reserve base; and - d) testing the B&B gas recovery potential in addition to gas discovered in the Pariwar formation.
+- a) appraisal drilling to support the integrated field development plan; - b) drilling and completion of production wells for the SGL field development continued as planned to meet contracted and planned gas sale requirements; - c) testing various wells previously drilled, where gas shows were encountered to enable the Group to increase its reserve base; and - d) testing the B&B gas recovery potential in addition to gas discovered in the Pariwar formation.

-During the year, Indus has been acquiring, in phases, new seismic data giving more clarity on the Block potential and providing additional drilling prospects.
 The current drilling programme is progressing on schedule and producing positive results.
-We continue to test concepts and obtain log and core data for analysis outside the SGL area.
-In the SGL area work continues to expand the knowledge of the producing intervals.
+Now that the FDP for SSG & SSF Development area has been approved, we continue to test concepts and obtain log and core data for analysis outside the SGL area.
+In the SGL area work continues to expand knowledge of the producing intervals.
 Additional testing is part of a programme to enhance production and maximize recovery of gas through good asset management.
-Activities such as this will increase as we obtain and act on new data and production history.
-An important development in respect of SGL Field was discovery of a new sand system called P9 or lower P10 sands, located just below the existing producing upper P10 sands in Pariwar formation.
-This new sand system was successfully exploited for production and going forward will add to the reserves and production from existing as well as new wells.
+Activities such as these will increase as we obtain and act on new data and production history.
+An important development in respect of SGL Field was the discovery of a new sands within Pariwar.
+These were located just below the existing producing upper P10 sands.
+These reservoirs were successfully exploited for production and going forward will add to the reserves and production from existing and new wells.